prajwel/canuvit/README.md

 > **Note:** In general, `canuvit.observe(instrument, RA, DEC)`. `instrument` can be either 'uvit', 'sxt', 'czti', or 'laxpc'. `RA` and `DEC` are expected to be in sexagesimal format.

 You may get an output as shown below.
-Also, please check the directory where the program has run for the output GALEX images with sources marked.
+Also, please check the working directory for the output GALEX images with sources marked.

 ```
 ### VIS